 New NER and NDA Sentence Classifiers

-In Legal NLP we have trained 10 new NER and CLF models for NDA agreements, which now sum up to 45 models.
+In Legal NLP we have trained 10 new NER and CLF models for NDA agreements (NLP for contracts), which now sum up to 45 models.
 Here is a list of the entities detecter, with the sections where they should be run in and the F1-scores.

 Have a quick glance at everything we have in Legal NLP